corda/corda/docs/source/contract-verification-best-practices.rst

 The verify methods main responsibility is to ensure that the output states are valid transitions from the input states.
 Obviously the first prerequisite for this is that both the input and the output states are themselves logically valid objects.

-Similar to JPA Entity objects that are mapped and persisted to database tables, the ``ContractState`` objects are persisted on the ``Ledger``.
+Similar to JPA Entity objects that are mapped and persisted to database tables, the ``ContractState`` objects are persisted on the Ledger.
 This means that similar concerns apply around their inner validity.
 E.g.: Some fields have to be ``NotNull``, other fields can only go to a maximum size, others must be valid emails, etc.